DeltaGr/DeltaGr/README.md

 📍 Open to Relocation (I match with your team?
 Let's chat!)<br>

 Currently job-hunting and excited to join a team that values my unique approach to problem-solving.
-Let's create something amazing together!
 Ready to build the future, one line of code at a time.
 Let’s make magic happen! ✨